adammurdoch/build-builder/README.md

     - Has fixed size and structure, only a small number of libraries.
     - Not available for Swift
     - Dependencies used by 'impl' class only, and this project uses all libraries from the repo directly rather than some set of API libraries
-    - Coordinates collide with previous generated libraries, should generate unique-ish coordinates
+    - Coordinates collide with previous generated libraries, should generate unique-ish coordinates each time
+    - Publishing to the repo is broken
 - Composite builds
     - Doesn't generate a library project with `--projects 1` (the default)
     - Dependencies used by 'impl' class only, and this project uses all libraries from the repo directly rather than some set of API libraries